fenago/python-networking-sysadmins/scripting/lab_guides/Lab_14.md

 inside it, separated by a colon (`:`).
 The operator `[1:3]` returns the part of the sequence from the first element to the third element, including the first but excluding the last.
-When we slice any sequence, the sub-sequence we got[]{#id326065748 .indexterm} always has the same type as the original sequence from which it was derived.
+When we slice any sequence, the sub-sequence we got always has the same type as the original sequence from which it was derived.
 However, the elements of a list (or tuple) can be of any type; no matter how we apply slicing over it, the derived slice of a list is a list.
 So, after applying slicing on log file, as a result of